Choose from Australia's best management courses. Diplomas and degrees are available online.

 - Students acquire a conceptual framework for good management.
 It's a template from which you can develop an effective personal style.

-Students of all business courses learn how to do business operations tasks (e.g. budgeting, reading financial statements or doing online marketing).
-In management courses, they also study activities that mainly apply to supervisory roles (e.g. managing projects or giving performance feedback).
+In any business program, students learn how to do business operations tasks (e.g. budgeting, reading financial statements or doing online marketing).
+For management studies, they also explore activities that mainly apply to supervisory roles (e.g. managing projects or giving performance feedback).
 And they may study leadership theory and practice (e.g. by identifying their own leadership style from several types).

 Programs vary greatly in terms of the content and learning outcomes.
 You can generally find a good online management course to suit your skill development needs.
 Subjects you may study include: